-A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.
+“Vacation rental channel manager” is a mouthful, but for good reason: they manage, well, a lot.
+A vacation rental channel manager (VRCM) lets you list on multiple OTAs without the manual work and constant danger of double bookings.
+(Not to mention offers automations, integrations, guest management, staff management…the list goes on.)

-But choosing one isn’t easy.
+But choosing a VRCM isn’t easy.
 A lot of tools market themselves as channel managers but are actually property management systems (PMS).
-On top of that, it’s not always clear which is right for your portfolio size, budget, and needs.
+What’s more, it’s not always clear which one is right for your portfolio size, budget, and needs.

-At Hostfully, we specialize in helping property managers grow their reach and streamline their business.
-So we’ve put together a list of the 5 best vacation rental channel managers and PMS to help you decide.
+At Hostfully, we specialize in helping property managers grow their reach and streamline their short-term rental business.
+So we’ve put together a list of the 5 best vacation rental channel managers and PMS to help you decide what’s best for your business.

 Why do you need a vacation rental channel manager?